ggicci/owl/README.md

-# Viper
+# Owl

-A framework and driver to easily implement algorithms on Go structs with custom directives defined in struct tags.
+Owl is a Go package that provides algorithmic guidance through structured directives using Go struct tags.